practicalli/clojure/reference/clojure-cli/example-alias-definitions.md

 ## Task: Create a new project from template
 The `clj-new` community tool can be used to create a Clojure / ClojureScript project, using a template to provide a project structure and example source code and tests.

-Using the `-main-opts` approach, an alias for `clj-new` would be defined as follows
+Using the `:main-opts` approach, an alias for `clj-new` would be defined as follows

 ```clojure
   :project/new